Aymeric Laporte: Manchester City sign French defender for club record £57m

 "It means a lot that the club have shown faith in me and I am excited to get started."

-Injury concern over skipper Vincent Kompany and uncertainty over the reliability of Eliaquim Mangala led Guardiola to believe he required another central defender in addition to current first choices John Stones and Nicolas Otamendi.
+Concern about skipper Vincent Kompany's injury record and uncertainty over the reliability of Eliaquim Mangala led Guardiola to believe he required another central defender in addition to current first choices John Stones and Nicolas Otamendi.

+In a news conference on Tuesday to preview Wednesday's Premier League match against West Brom, the City boss defended the club's spending in 2017-18's two transfer windows.

+"I understand the criticism, but we have spent £300m on six players," said Guardiola, adding the £43m spent on midfielder Bernardo Silva to the outlay on defensive players.

 |City's defensive spending 2017-18